Al3cLee/silverbullet-space/minimum working example.md

 # Minimum Working Example

 In the context of programming, a minimum working example is a piece of code that illustrates the behavior of a program in the least possible length.
+It is often a key part of documentations and tutorials.